 After entering the installation menu, move your curser to [Drivers] tab.
 Click [Intel Application Accelerator RAID].
 The following screen appears.

-NOTE: To install this program, you have to enable the item "RAID Function" first in the BIOS menu of "OnChip Serial ATA Mode".
+NOTE: This "Intel Application Accelerator RAID" program edition is available for Windows 2000/XP only.
+To install this program, you have to enable the item "RAID Function" first in the BIOS menu of "OnChip Serial ATA Mode".

-3. Click [Yes].
+Click [Yes].